 La Plata, Argentina

 Dr Rozenfeld holds a degree in Biochemist and a PhD degree in the field of immunology, both from the National University of La Plata (UNLP), Argentina.
 At her postdoctoral work she began to work on lysosomal disorders.
 She works at Institute for Study of Immunology and pathophysiology (IIFP), UNLP-CONICET, La Plata, Argentina.
-She is Independent Researcher of CONICET, the National Council of Research in Argentina.
+She is Principal Researcher of CONICET, the National Council of Research in Argentina.
 She is the director of DIEL, a lab service for diagnosis of lysosomal disorders for patients from Argentina and other Latin-American countries.
 Her current research interests focus on the pathophysiology of immune system in lysosomal disorders.
 Since 2003, she has consulted, conducted research, provided diagnosis, written scientific papers and lectured in the area of lysosomal disorders.

 Clinical Professor Texas A&M University.